forderud/AppWebStream/README.md

 ### Browser support
 * Confirmed to work with Google Chrome, Microsoft Edge and Firefox.
 * Safary doesn't work properly yet.
 The movie is streamed, but not show on screen.
+Don't understand why.